-Christopher G. Cardinale is an associate attorney with Alvarez-Glasman & Colvin, with extensive experience handling both transactional and litigation matters.
+Christopher G. Cardinale is a Partner with Alvarez-Glasman & Colvin, with extensive experience handling both transactional and litigation matters.

 Since 2009, Mr. Cardinale has assisted AGC's public agency and private clients on municipal law, land use, contracts, constitutional law, environmental law, and redevelopment matters.
 He has gained significant experience advising planning commissions and city councils on Brown Act compliance.
 He regularly advises city councils and planning commissions at regularly scheduled and special meetings.
 He presently serves as the Assistant City Attorney for the City of Montebello and as a Deputy City Attorney for the cities of Pomona, Pico Rivera, and Bell Gardens.